StriXInteractive/com.StriXInteractive.EventChannels/README.md

-StriXInteractive Event Channels
+StriX Interactive Event Channels
 ===============================

-The StriXInteractive Event Channel system provides a way to manage and communicate events in Unity games.
+The StriX Interactive Event Channel system provides a way to manage and communicate events in Unity games.
 It consists of several scripts that offer the following functionalities:

 *   `GenericEventChannelSO<T>`: An abstract class that serves as the base for specific event channel scripts.
 It allows creating and triggering events with a parameter of type `T`.

 Supported Types
 ---------------

-The StriXInteractive Event Channel system supports various types of events.
+The StriX Interactive Event Channel system supports various types of events.
 You can create an event channel for any of the following types:

 *   `float`: A floating-point value.
 *   `string`: A text string.